sydneymiyashiro/LuceneCourseProject/README.md

-# CMPT 456 Project: Modifying Lucene/Solr.
+# CMPT 456 (Information Retrieval and Web Search) Project: Modifying Lucene/Solr.

 This project builds on the Lucene open source library.
 Modified code can be found in the demo folder of lucene.